The Complete Guide to Non-Toxic Mattresses (Organic, Safe & Chemical-Free)

 Naturepedic Mattress

-- Flame retardant alternatives: Wool and PLA
+- Flame retardant alternatives: Wool and PLA (plant-based materials)

 - Mattress options:

-- Concerto – a pillowtop version with a 13″ profile
+- Concerto – plush pillowtop version (13″)

-- Sleep trial & warranty: 100 night sleep trial, 25 year limited warranty
+- Sleep trial & warranty: 100-night sleep trial, 25-year limited warranty

 Use code mindfulmomma15 for 15% off your order!